 October 21, 22 & 23, 2016 - 10am to 6pm (Oct.
 21 & 22) - 10am to 5pm (Oct.
 23)

 Apple Butter Stirrin’ Festival

 Host to a wide variety of artisans and crafters, this invitational festival celebrates the sights, sounds and scents of autumn.
 Smell the fresh apple butter simmering over an open fire as you stroll through the street to the tunes of bluegrass and music from days gone-by.
 You'll also find raffles and contests to enter.
-Events throughout the weekend include Canal Town Journey Tours, eerie Spirit of Roscoe tours, canal boat rides, and children’s activity area.
+Events throughout the weekend include Living History Tours, eerie Spirit of Roscoe tours, canal boat rides, and children’s activity area.

 "Spirit of Roscoe" Tour

 $9.95 Adults / $4.95 Students